Dannydough/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-  Once that is done we will continue to setup osTicket in the browser.
-Click Continue on the osTicket browser page.
+ Once the file permissions are set, continue with the osTicket setup in the browser:

+- On the osTicket browser page, click Continue.
-  Fill out the page as required except the Database Settings at the bottom of the page.
-We will get to that.
+- Fill out the required fields on the page, but leave the Database Settings at the bottom for now—we'll address that shortly.

-  We will want to download and install HeidiSQL from the Installation Files.
+- Next, download and install HeidiSQL from the Installation Files to manage your database.

 <p>
 <img src="https://imgur.com/i7a4gWC.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>